 Yes, you can file a personal injury lawsuit for a car accident in Florida.
-Moreover, it’s in your best interest to do so.
-This is because Florida is one of a minority of no-fault insurance states in the country.
-State law requires a person who registers a car anywhere in the state to have a minimum of $10,000 of personal injury protection insurance coverage.
+Moreover, it’s in your best interest to do so, as Florida is one of a minority of no-fault insurance states in the country.
+In other words, Florida state law requires a person who registers a car anywhere in the state to have a minimum of $10,000 of personal injury protection insurance coverage.

 Stepping Outside of PIP